Kinsa/cribbage-board-app/README.md

 - [x] Update the UI button text style to match change in Figma (12pt font above button)
 - [x] Update the Clear button to say "Reset Count"
 - [x] Develop new game dialog using an [alert](https://reactnative.dev/docs/alert) when the Undo button is long pressed
-- [x] Develop night mode; use cmd + shfit + a to shift the simulator between light and dark mode
+- [x] Develop night mode; use cmd + shift + a to shift the simulator between light and dark mode
-- [ ] Add a dark icon - ios dark icon is controlled in expo - configure icon appearance in app config and provide separate assets for light/dark variants

 ### Phase 2